amrita-repository/telegram-bot/README.md

 }
 ```
 - Tadaa!
 You'll get the response to your Telegram ^_^
+- Make your awesome changes, push your changes into a **new branch**.
+- Send in a pull-request :)

 ## Misc.
 Info
 - If you run this on your system, question papers module won't work unless you're in Amrita LAN.
 As a workaround, you can use [SonicWall NetExtender](https://www.mysonicwall.com/muir/freedownloads) (Make sure you choose **`NetExtender`** in the dropdown before downloading) and create a connection using the below details :